JadHdh689/BattleShips-/README.md

 •	Difficulty chosen is based on whether or not misses appear on the grid.

+There are 4 grids:
+public grid for player 1
+public grid for bot
+private grid for player 1
+private grid for bot

+Additional grids:
+SmokeScreenP1 --> for player
+SmokeScreenP2 --> for bot
+SunkShipsGrid --> the bot uses it to sink ships that have been hit but not fully sunk.

+initialize all the grids and place the ships
 For the player:  place all ships and do moves based on what the player chooses.

 For bot: